aviaviavi/talks/intro-to-parsers-2019-02/PITCHME.md

 ```
 ❯❯❯ stack runghc test1.hs
 AssignableTodoEntry "here's some stuff we need to do!"
-(Just "avi")
+(Just "a name")
 AssignableTodoEntry "here's some stuff we need to do!"
 Nothing
 1:1:
 unexpected "th"